coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 boots.
 This outfit grants a +5 circumstance bonus on Fortitude saving throws against exposure to cold weather.

-**Courtier's Outfit:** This outfit includes fancy, tailored clothes in whatever fashion happens to be the current style in the courts of the nobles.
-Anyone trying to influence nobles or courtiers while wearing street dress will have a hard time of it (--2 penalty on Charisma-based skill checks to influence such individuals).
+**Courtier’s Outfit:** This outfit includes fancy, tailored clothes in whatever fashion happens to be the current style in the courts of the nobles.
+Anyone trying to influence nobles or courtiers while wearing street dress will have a hard time of it (–2 penalty on Charisma-based skill checks to influence such individuals).
 If you wear this outfit without jewelry (costing an additional 50 gp), you look like an out-of-place commoner.

-**Entertainer's Outfit:** This set of flashy, perhaps even gaudy, clothes is for entertaining.
+**Entertainer’s Outfit:** This set of flashy, perhaps even gaudy, clothes is for entertaining.
 While the outfit looks whimsical, its practical design lets you tumble, dance, walk a tightrope, or just run (if the audience turns ugly).

-**Explorer's Outfit:** This is a full set of clothes for someone who never knows what to expect.
+**Explorer’s Outfit:** This is a full set of clothes for someone who never knows what to expect.
 It includes sturdy boots, leather breeches or a skirt, a belt, a shirt (perhaps with a vest or jacket), gloves, and a cloak.
 Rather than a leather skirt, a leather overtunic may be worn